Quick answer: The best AI receptionist software

 Pricing model

 Per-minute, per-call, or flat rate?
 Pricing models dramatically affect total cost depending on your call patterns.
-We compared how costs scale with increasing call volume and duration.
+We compared how costs scale as call volume and duration increase.

 Setup complexity

-How quickly can a non-technical team get the AI receptionist up and running?
+How quickly can a non-technical team get the AI receptionist live?
 We looked at configuration time, training requirements, and whether you need developers or dedicated ops resources.

 Integration with existing tools